AtB-AS/mittatb-app/docs/TicketingQA.md

 ## NETS / Credit cards

 For credit cards, we use the NETS-terminal.
-NETS provides different test card numbers which will simulate different scenarios: https://shop.nets.eu/nb/web/partners/test-cards
+NETS provides different test card numbers here: https://developer.nexigroup.com/nexi-checkout/en-EU/docs/test-card-processing/#build-sample-credit-cards

+To simulate various payment errors, see https://developer.nexigroup.com/netaxept/en-EU/docs/test-environment/#build-test-cards

+The payment card number most used for successful purchases is `5413000000000000` (Mastercard).
 The terminal accepts any three digit verification-code, but the month/year-combo always has to be newer or equal to the current date.

-The payment card number most used for successful purchases is `4925000000000004`.

 Goes without saying; but none of these card numbers will be valid in production.